 Celeste.
 Yes, it’s about time we did this.
 The renowned precision platformer from Extremely OK Games has been out for approximately three years now (Celeste was released on Jan.
 25, 2018, hence the three-year anniversary,) and it has not lost its charm.
 And why would it?

 The game sold over a million copies by the end of 2019.
-Whether you’re hanging out in your game room or playing on your Switch en destination, this is the kind of pick-up-and-go game dreams is made of.
+Whether you’re hanging out in your game room or playing on your Switch en destination, this is the kind of pick-up-and-go game dreams are made of.
 You’ll have to pardon me as I haphazardly introduce a game that’s been out for three years!
 I’m compelled to share my heart with you on this one though.
 So, let’s do it.
 Let’s talk, Celeste.
 I’ll cover “Farewell” a little bit as well.

 What is Celeste?

-The levels in Celeste are an assortment of single-frame rooms, where the exit is in sight, but you will have to figure out how to make the layout to get there using your limited abilities (it’s kind of like rock climbing.)
+The levels in Celeste are an assortment of single-frame rooms, where the exit is in sight, but you will have to figure out how to plan the route to get there using your limited abilities (it’s kind of like rock climbing.)
 You can temporarily use powerups like diamonds or space squares to complete otherwise impossible tasks.
 You can also collect strawberries, however, it is mostly “for bragging rights.”
-The design and aesthetic are very satiating and warm but are often fleeting and temporary–intentionally.
+The design and aesthetic are very satisfying and warm but are often fleeting and temporary–intentionally.
 The music is absolutely awesome, and the soundtrack itself is purchasable outside the game if you want to enjoy that.

 Falling on spikes, in a hole, or getting crushed are your worst enemies.
 You’ll never, for certain, get totally stuck, and respawning is almost instant, though people have described the game as incredibly difficult.
 It’s more than that though, it’s a difficult game that everybody can play.
 In fact, there are several accessibility options in Celeste, that make it quite approachable.